radiantearth/stac-spec/best-practices.md

   If assets have different spatial resolutions and slightly different exact bounding boxes, specify these per asset to indicate the size of the asset in pixels and its exact GeoTransform in the native projection.
 - `sar:polarizations` ([sar extension](https://github.com/stac-extensions/sar)):
-  Provide the polarization content and ordering of a specific asset, similar to `eo:bands`.
+  Provide the polarization content and ordering of a specific asset.
 - `sar:product_type` ([sar extension](https://github.com/stac-extensions/sar)):
   If mixing multiple product types within a single Item, this can be used to specify the product_type for each asset.